 - Maximum hold time before depositing

-That level of detail may feel “too operational” for formulation discussions-but it’s one of the most reliable ways to keep vegan gummies consistent at scale.
+That may feel too operational for a formulation discussion, but it’s one of the most reliable ways to keep vegan gummies consistent at scale.

 Migration is the quiet cause of many gummy failures

-Vegan gummy formulas often use syrup systems and functional solids that can be more hygroscopic, meaning they pull moisture from the environment.
+Vegan gummy formulas often use hygroscopic syrups that pull moisture from the air.
 Over time, moisture and other components can migrate within the gummy or between the gummy and the package headspace.
-This is a big reason why a product can leave the facility looking perfect and arrive to the customer with clumping, stickiness, or surface changes.
+That’s why a perfect-looking product can leave the facility and arrive to the customer with clumping, stickiness, or surface changes.

 Common migration-related issues include: